Relief for Indian football fans as FIFA signs World Cup broadcast deal

 FIFA has struck a deal with India’s Zee Entertainment to broadcast the World Cup in the country, ending a months-long standoff over the tournament’s availability in one of the last major markets where rights remained unsold.

-While the financial terms of the package – signed on Monday – were not disclosed, FIFA reportedly sought about $100 million for the 2026 and 2030 tournaments before slashing its asking price to $60 million.
+While the financial terms of the package – signed on Monday – were not disclosed, FIFA reportedly sought about $100m for the 2026 and 2030 tournaments before slashing its asking price to $60m.

-The deal gives Zee a toehold in India’s sports broadcast market, where the Reliance-Disney joint venture JioStar holds rights ranging from the Indian Premier League cricket tournament to the English Premier League.
+The deal gives Zee a toehold in India’s sports broadcast market, where the Reliance-Disney joint venture JioStar holds rights ranging from the Indian Premier League (IPL) cricket tournament to the English Premier League football.

-It covers 39 FIFA events over eight years through 2034, also including the Women’s World Cup in 2027, according to a joint statement from FIFA and Zee.
+It covers 39 FIFA events over eight years through 2034, including the Women’s World Cup in 2027, according to a joint statement from FIFA and Zee.

-Shares of Zee were around 7 percent higher on the day after the announcement.
+Shares of Zee were about 7 percent higher on the day after the announcement.

-The agreement came just 10 days before the tournament kicks off on June 11 across the United States, Canada, and Mexico.
+The agreement came just 10 days before the tournament kicks off on June 11 across the United States, Canada and Mexico.

 Last month, experts told Al Jazeera that the kickoff times for the majority of the matches are the biggest concern for Indian broadcasters since many games will be played at odd hours for the Indian audience, with a 10-12 hour time difference between the host cities and the South Asian nation.